pawelpikus/react-todo/README.md

 ### What I learned

 With this exercise I practiced using props and state.
-The most challenging ppart was figuring out how to <code>setState</code> after checking/unchecking items on the list.
+The most challenging part was figuring out how to <code>setState</code> after checking/unchecking items on the list.
 To accomplish that I used a handler function, which updated the state of <code>completed</code> property of the <code> todo </code> object.

 ```javascript
 handleChange(id){